Skip to main content

 • We don’t have all the answers.
 But we strive to learn.

-• We almost never prioritize blogs and classic old-school media in our projects.
+• We are not a PR firm that will contact our friends in old-school media in our projects.
 This is because we have found these to give little results in taking your career forward and are very time-consuming.
-If it’s very important that your local newspaper writes about you, it might be better to do it on your own or engage a PR firm.
+If your local newspaper must write about you, it might be better to do it on your own or engage a pure PR firm.
 We have worked with several firms with varied results.

 • We don’t share new releases as posts on our social media (in the typical ways you can see other record labels do).
 We made this for a long long while, realizing that our audience is mainly artists looking for content to help their careers rather than new releases.
 Hence, we rationalized it away since it takes a lot of time to manage.
 Instead, we can use this time to focus on things where we can make a greater impact.
 Please read our article on how we use social media in collaboration with our artists.